craigrachow/CISM/governance.md

 - Avoid – eliminate activity.
 - Must align with appetite.
 - Risk acceptance SHOULD NOT exceed risk appetite and MUST NOT exceed risk capacity.
+- Business Impact Analysis (BIA) evaluates the potential impact of disruptions to business processes and information assets.
+- Identifies critical processes.
+Determines RTO and RPO.
+Inputs into BCP and DR planning.
+- Focuses on business consequences, not systems.

 **Memory hook:**
 > *Avoidance removes risk; mitigation reduces it.*

 **Example:**
 Insurance transfers financial impact but not operational disruption.
+An outage of online sales systems results in direct revenue loss and reputational damage.

 ---

 ### 2B2 Risk and Control Ownership

 **ISACA context:**
+Controls can be preventive, detective, or corrective in nature.
 Clear ownership ensures accountability for risk decisions and control effectiveness.

 **Key points:**
 - Business owns risk.
-- Control owners ensure operation.
+- Risk owner is responsible for ensuring the risk is managed appropriatly. typically senior exec, manager or director.
+They make decisions about risk response, allovate resources to manage, accept residual risk it it aligns to appetite, ongoing monitoring and reporting of risk.
+- Control owners usually the same person but custodian or steward of the control ensures operation.
+Ensure control is designed, documented and tested.
 - Ownership supports escalation.
-- Cannot be delegated away.
+- Responsibility can be delegated but Accountability cannot be delegated away.
+- Controls must be technically effective, cost effective and suppot business objectives.
+- Control Objectives.
+Preventive (firewalls, training), Detective (CCTV, log monitoring), Corrective (backup/restore)
+- Control Categories.
+Technical (whitelisting, proxy), Administrative (policies or procedures), Physical (doors, etc)
+- Control effectiveness and assurance. self assess, audits, vulnerability scans.

 **Memory hook:**
 > *Risk ownership sits with those who benefit from the risk.*